 Type of Seeding Area Acres Fertilizer Ratio Lbs./Ac Lime Tons/Ac.
-Fertilizer Tons Lime Tons Seeding on 2" of Class A or B Topsoil The Contractor shall submit soil samples for Cla ass A or Class B topsoil analyzed by a Department of Conservation and Recreation n approved laborator ry; A&L Eastern Agricul ltural Laboratories, Brookside Laboratories, Spectrum An alytical Laboratories, Virginia Tech Soil Te esting Laboratory, or Waters Agricultural Laboratories.
-So oil analysis of topsoi l shall including pH, extra ctable nutrients, soluble salts, mechanical analysis (compo sition), salinity, perce entage of organic content, and USDA soil texture class. ' ' LI J NIMB Since the soil sample cannot - CONTOUR CONT 3 derived fertilizer ratio and li - 01000 1015b_c01010101017 1 3 C 7 ount and ratio of fertilizer that can be applied based on the soil test report and NMP •
+Fertilizer Tons Lime Tons Seeding on 2" of Class A or B Topsoil The Contractor shall submi t soil samples for Cla ass A or Class B topsoil analyzed by a Department of Conservation and Recreation on approved laborator ry; A&L Eastern Agricul tural Laboratories, Brookside Laboratories, Spectrum Ar nalytical Laboratories, Virginia Tech Soil Te sting Laboratory, or Waters Agricultural Laboratories.
+S oil analysis of topsoil l shall including pH, extra ctable nutrients, soluble salts, mechanical analysis (compo sition), salinity, perce ntage of organic content, a and USDA soil texture class.
+Since the soil sample canno t he submitted by the (Contractor until after the n roject is awarded, the NMP derived fertilizer ratio and li 401010101010 AMEGICIONIO - 3 1015b.,40101010101017 that can be applied based on the soil test report and NMP 7 Junt and ratio of fortinger and can be applied based on

 Regular Seeding Fertilizer Rate rtilizer may be applie d for the life of the proje ect and will be applied with O TOTAL CONTROL OF THE PROPERTY OF THE PROPERT the Regular Seeding (core Active Construction (Chap mix).
-The rate and type 4 When the Engineer determ must be taken and tested, a for Active Construction (C nd the fertilizer rates ar nd type must be applied in accordance with the NMP fertilization window, fertili zer and lime must be a cre of the fertilizer ration of CCE (± 10%).
-The grand the Temporary S opplied at the Temporary Set o as specified for Regular Set balance of the fertilizer ar Seeding fertilizer and lime Seeding and the lime at the and the lime (difference rates) may be applied as Temporary Seeding Fertilizer Rate the Regular Seed 2.
-If the area receiv ng and lime at the rate O 2 -K 2 O), applied after absoil materials.
-Ing the Temporary Seeing rate of fertilizer and the Temporary Seeing the Temporary Seeing the Temporary Seeing rate of N-P 2 O 2 -1 of 1 tons/acre with 100% of construction resumes, is beling fertilizer rate is regract lime.
-CCE (± 10%).
-The passed on whether or not the ded to expose subsoil, apply egraded then apply only 50% covers between 50 and 75 percent temporary varieties and are not co.
-If less than 50% of the ground for Manager should be contacted to co. tractor to over-seed an area when the Roadside Development Sheet for of the ground.
-Nurse crop annual sonsidered permanent vegetative cover the site is covered with permanent ollect a soil sample.
-Recommendation that job (grass and/or pecies such as rye and or. vegetation, the District ons for the application legumes), millet are Roadside of seed report. ertilizer/lime recommendation will ecompanied by the application of fer at least 30 days, therefore over-see mited to 45 lbs/acre (1 lbs/1000 ft 2) eding can be completed only when respond to 190 lbs/acre (2 lbs/1000 ft 2) of 100% nore than 30 days have e passed since l phosphorus may be applied unless
+The rate and type 4 When the Engineer determs must be taken and tested, a for Active Construction (Co nd the fertilizer rates ar nd type must be applied in accordance with the NMP fertilization window, fertili zer and lime must be a cre of the fertilizer ration of CCE (± 10%).
+The grand the Temporary S oplied at the Temporary Se o as specified for Regular S balance of the fertilizer ar Seeding fertilizer and lime Seeding and the lime at the nd the lime (difference rates) may be applied as Temporary Seeding Fertilizer Rate the Regular Seed 2.
+If the area receive ng and lime at the rate O 2 -K 2 O), applied after absoil materials.
+Ing the Temporary Seeing rate of fertilizer and the Temporary Seeing the Temporary Seeing the Temporary Seeing rate of N-P 2 O 2 -1 of 1 tons/acre with 100% (construction resumes, is beling fertilizer rate is regraded)

+Over-seeding Fertilizer Rate The Engineer will require vegetative cover, as specific covers between 50 and 75 temporary varieties and are ed by the Roadside Dev percent of the ground.
+A not considered perman- and for the site is covere elopment Sheet for that journed crop annual species ent vegetative cover. d with permanent vegetat bb (grass and/or legumes), such as rye and millet are ion, the District Roadside report. based fertilizer/lime reco ommendation will be deve eloped based on the soil test NMP. . , and lime as specified in the at least 30 days, therefore of Regular Seeding.
+A maxim over-seeding can be com num of 90 lbs/acre (2 lbs/ditional phosphorus may pleted only when more the 1/1000 ft 2) of 100% water by be applied unless a new application and separated by an 30 days have passed since soluble nitrogen (WSN) may soil sample is taken and new • • Victoria Victoria de la Constantina della Consta